Is a pet ban coming to your state?

 What Are Pet Bans?

 Pet bans don’t ban pets outright, but they make it harder to get one.
 Typically, these laws ban stores from selling dogs, cats, and rabbits.
 Increasingly, these laws ban guinea pigs and other pets, too.
-A new law in D.C. bans the sale of mammals, reptiles, amphibians, and birds.
+A recent law in D.C. bans the sale of mammals, reptiles, amphibians, and birds.

 Advocates claim these laws help pets, but it’s the opposite: They actually hurt pets.
 Here’s how: